The Best Coffee Shops in London

 Much like his fashion legacy, Ralph's Coffee is the epitome of elegance, sophistication, and finesse.
 Rich wooden panelling, a handsome bottle-green bar, and shining coffee machines harmonise to evoke a truly opulent bistro.
 Ralph Lauren’s signature green shade imbues the milieu with grandeur, marking the furniture, the cups, and even the napkins.
 Reminiscent of his trademark brand imagery, the cafe is also dolled up with touches of gold, as seen on the table rims and vintage upholstery.

-Commenting on his inspiration behind the coffee shop, Ralph explained, “I’ve always loved the English—not just their style, but their way of living.
+Commenting on his inspiration behind the coffee shop, Ralph explained, “I’ve always loved the English – not just their style, but their way of living.
 Their tradition of taking time out for a cup of tea fits perfectly with the addition of our Ralph's Coffee & Bar.”

 Marchesi 1824 by Prada: Mayfair

 Marchesi is a historic labour of love created by the iconic luxury fashion brand Prada.
-Established more than 200 years ago in Milan, this elegant coffee shop found its way to London’s affluent Mount Street.
+Established more than 200 years ago in Milan, this elegant coffee shop has since found its way to London’s affluent Mount Street.

 Residing within a baroque Victorian structure, Marchesi is steeped in aristocratic splendour.
-Luxuriant carpets, tufted emerald hued chairs, intricate tilework, pistachio green accent walls, and pastel-coloured chocolate boxes adorn this regal coffee shop.
+Luxuriant carpets, tufted emerald-hued chairs, intricate tilework, pistachio green accent walls, and pastel-coloured chocolate boxes adorn this regal coffee shop.

 Campari-starring aperitivo sessions, rich holiday desserts, creamy brews, and sourdough panettone are some of Marchesi’s elevated offerings that truly set it apart from other West End cafes.
 A Mayfair institution, Marchesi is a London coffee shop not to miss.